 Manage your social media

-Social media is also a good way for photographers additional money, you can sell your prints or original photos directly through Faceboook marketplace or advertise them on Instagram.
+Social media is also a good way for photographers additional money, you can sell your prints or original photos directly through Facebook marketplace or advertise them on Instagram.

 Step 5.
 Choose your equipment

-When it comes time to pick your equipment, your biggest concern is going to be which camera to use and which lenses to use.
+When it comes to picking your equipment, your biggest concern is going to be which camera to use and which lenses to buy.
 Obviously, when picking a camera and lenses you should make your decision based on the type of photography that you do.

-An all-round general camera should be lightweight and compact.
+An all-around general camera should be lightweight and compact.
 You’ll probably want to carry this one with you to every job, even when you are taking another, specialist camera.

 For sport, or action photography it is all going to be about high-tech image stabilization and a high frame-per-second rate.

-With portrait photography search for a prime lens and a large aperture.
+And with portrait photography, search for a prime lens and a large aperture.

-As you can see, there are many options for professional photographers depending on the niche that you work in.
+As you can see, there are many options for skilled photographers depending on the niche that you work in.

 Here are a few great options for beginner cameras and lenses for new professionals: